 5) Esfahan, Must Beautiful and awesome places in iran

 But if you are lookin for adventure Activities such as Desert tours and cameling, tour sot kish island, nomadic tour, tour to abyane, north of iran, holy tours and more Just take a look at the sample tours of this Company ( http://www.irtouring.com ). almost 7 years ago

 Don't use the "thumbs up" hand gesture when you have a language barrier and want to indicate 'good' or 'okay', since this gesture means "up yours" in Iran! hehe.

 Tabriz is a city which is often overlooked in Iran, but it is full of history, is a mangeable size, is close to beautiful Kandovan and Lake Orumiyeh and the residents are extremely friendly.
 Staying in the Caravanserai Zeinoddin in the southern desert region is a really good experience too, evoking the Silk Route era.

 Indeed, so many times in Iran you will be befriended by someone in the street, whose only wish is to show you his/her country (since hospitality to foreigners is ingrained in their culture), will often insist on paying for everything and/or inviting you to their house, and they ask for nothing in return.
 So my best tip would be to be open to these experiences and not 'closed' or paranoid...for the Iranian people are NOTHING like you would think from in the news!
-Have a great trip! over 6 years agoAnswered by Sharni Bee via Travellr.com
+Have a great trip! almost 7 years agoAnswered by Sharni Bee via Travellr.com

 go for it. have fun in a historical biblical land.
 10 months agoAnswered by amir via WorldNomads.com